 Traffic court does not unfold with a jury, only a judge.
 When you appear in traffic court, it will likely be you and your attorney and the officer who issued your ticket, both with the opportunity to offer evidence and testimony.

 Some traffic court cases are relatively straightforward, while others may involve complex physics and engineering, evidence, and recollections from witnesses involved.
-When you have Helton, Cody & Associates representing you in traffic court, we will carefully determine the best approach to defending you.
+When you have Law Office of Lyndon R. Helton, PLLC representing you in traffic court, we will carefully determine the best approach to defending you.
 We’ll help you prepare for your hearing, and even if you cannot entirely avoid the penalties for your ticket, we may still be able to reduce them substantially.

 Any driver who has recently received any kind of traffic ticket in the Morganton, NC area must know their rights and legal options when it comes to contesting a ticket and avoiding the associated penalties.
 Our team has years of experience representing clients in North Carolina traffic violation cases.
 We know how police officers in North Carolina are supposed to issue traffic tickets and how to cite procedural problems when they happen.
 The sooner you connect with an attorney you can trust, the better your chances are of avoiding substantial penalties for a traffic ticket in Morganton.